 In this case, \(S\cdot G = [ \sfrac{11}{12}, \sfrac{13}{12}, 1, \sfrac{13}{12}, \sfrac{11}{13} ] \neq S\), and so in general \(S\cdot\overline{\mathrm{KE}} \neq S\cdot\mathrm{KE}\).
 Moreover, there is no guarantee that \(S\cdot\overline{\mathrm{KE}} \leq S\cdot\mathrm{KE}\), and so it may be that the total filtered kinetic energy exceeds the total unfiltered kinetic energy.

-As observed, in general the error arising from deforming the kernel will be much smaller than that of treating land as zero-velocity water and only integrating over true water cells, especially for large filter kernels.
+As observed, in general, the error arising from deforming the kernel will be much smaller than that of treating land as zero-velocity water and only integrating over true water cells, especially for large filter kernels.
 However, again, it is worth recognizing that deforming the kernel does not guarantee energy conservation.
-To fully conserves energy and maintain commutativity with differentiation, we choose the ``Fixed Kernel w/ Land'' option, which treats land as zero-velocity water and include land cells in spatial integrals to compute total energy.
-Figure \ref{fig:appendix:land_treatment} shows the spectra obtained from implementing the three different coarse-graining possibilities.
+To fully conserve energy and maintain commutativity with differentiation, we choose the ``Fixed Kernel w/ Land'' option, which treats land as zero-velocity water and includes land cells in spatial integrals to compute total energy.